interstar/golden-pond/README.md

 - it now transpiles to Java and passes all the unit tests
 - and bundles this into a JAR file
 - you can build and run an example Java program ( /haxe/for-distribution/java/Example.java ) that uses the library
 - Eventually there'll be an Android app featuring the library.
-That's also a 2025 or 2026 goal.
+That's a longer term goal.

 ### History